jsmolka/blog/content/posts/horizons/index.md

   <figcaption>Horizons cover color palette</figcaption>
 </figure>

 The colors wonderfully express the feeling of space for me.
 Black and dark blue represent the emptiness, nothingness and mystery of space.
 Electric blue, pink and purple represent the immense energy of the forces acting throughout it.
-Orange and red add some sense of warmth, while the dark red adds an element of danger and the unknown.
+Orange and red add some sense of warmth, while the dark red introduces an element of danger and the unknown.
 The grainy and noisy texture used in all Horizons media helps with the raw, powerful and imperfect aesthetic.

 ![](img/cd.jpg "VIP Edition CD")

 ## Music
-I am writing this post because of my admiration for the creative direction.
-It's great in isolation, but the quality of music elevates it to another level and makes it much more memorable.
-Horizons is quite long for a modern album and consists of 16 songs, including one short instrumental intro.
-In it, Starset continue to experiment with their sound, something they have done ever since their debut album:
+This post was inspired by my admiration for the creative direction.
+It's great in isolation, but the quality of music elevates it to another level.
+Horizons is on the longer side of albums and consists of 16 songs, including one short instrumental intro.
+In it, Starset continue to experiment with their sound, something they have done ever since their inception:

 1. **Transmissions** established the classic Starset formula: cinematic rock with orchestral elements and sci-fi-inspired themes.
 Some of the through-composed and long-winded outros turn songs into experiences.
 Tracks like [My Demons](https://www.youtube.com/watch?v=nkll0StZJLA) and [It Has Begin](https://www.youtube.com/watch?v=XZp3Mtn-YsI) continue to be among their most well known work.
 2. **Vessels** refines the sound of Transmissions.
 It improves everything great from its predecessor and smooths out some of the rough edges, especially in terms of production.
-They released a deluxe version a year later, which included some of the [best instrumental versions](https://www.youtube.com/watch?v=j7l7ekbR-9c) I've every heard.
+They released a deluxe version a year later, which includes some of the [best instrumental versions](https://www.youtube.com/watch?v=j7l7ekbR-9c) I've every heard.
 3. **Divisions** deviates from the classic Starset formula by having a much more futuristic sound design with heavy industrial influences.
 The narrative takes a leap forward in terms of storytelling and discusses dystopian themes like surveillance, human-machine integration and oppressive systems.
+It contains my two favorites songs: [Where The Skies End](https://www.youtube.com/watch?v=1DHY4cgQwE8) and [Perfect Machine](https://www.youtube.com/watch?v=keMBtyjYUPQ).
 4. **Horizons** on the other hand is much more introspective and emotionally driven.
 It's polished, melodic, calm and has a pop-style production, making it more accessible to newer audiences while still retaining the cinematic rock identity.

-When listening to music, I tend to focus on the sound and the emotion it conveys.
+When listening to music, I tend to focus on the musical aspects instead of the lyrics.
 To me, a melodic, powerful chorus makes a good song.
 Lyrics tend to play a background role, which is shame, because I've seen comments comparing Starset's singer Dustin Bates to a human thesaurus.
-So I took this post as an opportunity to analyze some of my favorite songs.
-If you are not interested in that find of stuff, feel free to [skip this part](#symbolism).
+So I took this post as an opportunity to analyze some of my favorites.

 ### Otherworldly
 <!--